hiddentao/rules/devdocs/project.md

   - Uses a GitHub Actions workflow with release-please to manage releases and upload assets (NPM package, native binaries, and `dist/rules.js`).
   - Leverages conventional commits for semantic versioning.
 - **Testing:**
-  - Bun's test framework for end-to-end testing.
+  - Bun's test framework for end-to-end testing with 20-second timeouts.
+  - The execa package for cross-platform binary execution in tests.
+  - Tmp package for temporary directory management with automatic cleanup.
   - GitHub Actions for continuous integration testing.
 - **Code Quality:**
   - Biome for linting and formatting.